INTRODUCTION

 or Mode IV, melody 71; Antiphonale Sacrosanctæ Ecclesiæ Romanæ, Typis Polyglottis Vanticanis, 1912

-Text: Conditor alme siderum, 9th c., © 2023 ICEL
+Text: Conditor alme siderum, 9th c., © 2023 ICEL.

 PSALMODY